-It’s a place for all kinds of people and ages and provides different kinds of art experiences from live bands of any genre to live acting performances, art expos, as well as dancing, drinking, and meeting people.
+It’s a place for all kinds of people and ages and provides different kinds of art experiences from live bands of any genre to live acting performances, and art expos, as well as dancing, drinking, and meeting people.

-It is however been noted to attract young Cubans and foreign nationals, and the prices are more suited to foreigners than Cuban salaries.
+The place has however been noted to attract young Cubans and foreign nationals, and the prices are more suited to foreigners than Cuban salaries.

 La Fabrica de Arte normally has a full program of activities Thursday through Sunday nights every week, pre-pandemic.